-This category accounts for 10% of the CLDF and Employee received zero (0) points.
-Employee did not provide any documentation to supplement additional points being awarded in this area.
+This category accounts for 10% of the CLDF.
+Employee received zero (0) points in this area.
+Employee has not provided any documentation to supplement additional points being awarded in this area.
+I incorporate by reference my reasoning from above and I find that in this matter, I will not substitute my judgment for that of the school's principal as it relates to the score the principal accorded to Employee and her colleagues in the instant matter.